-Justin Bieber Is ‘Crazy’ About Hailey Baldwin, Couple Is ‘Determined To Stay Together’ Per ‘People’
+Justin Bieber Is ‘Crazy’ About Hailey Baldwin, Couple Is ‘Determined To Stay Together,’ Per ‘People’

 “They are determined to stay together and to have the happiest marriage possible.”

 While Justin and Hailey are doing great in their marriage, Justin is still working on some things in his life and doesn’t want fans to expect new music anytime soon.
 While he admitted in his Instagram post that music is “very important” to him, Justin is taking time to focus on himself and his family.
-However, just because he isn’t releasing new music at the moment, he did tell his fans that he will be back with a “kick a** album” soon.
+However, he did tell his fans that he will be back with a “kick a** album” soon.